medikoo/modules-webmake/README.md

 ##### output `string`

-Path of output file, if you want _webmake_ to create one
+Path of output file, if you want _Webmake_ to create one

 ##### include `string|Array`